etherCorps/sveltekit-og/docs/src/content/index.md

 	import { Callout } from '@svecodocs/kit'
 </script>

-SvelteKit OG is a utility library for generating dynamic Open Graph (OG) images within SvelteKit applications.
+**SvelteKit OG** is a high-performance utility library designed for **server-side image generation** within SvelteKit applications.

-Social media platforms (like Twitter, Facebook, and LinkedIn) rely on Open Graph tags to display preview cards when links are shared.
-SvelteKit OG allows you to define these images using standard HTML/CSS or Svelte components, and renders them into static PNGs on the fly.

-It is powered by Satori (Vercel's engine for converting HTML/CSS to SVG) and Resvg (for SVG to PNG conversion).
-This combination allows for high-performance image generation without the overhead of a headless browser.
+While its primary use is creating **dynamic Open Graph (OG) images** for rich social media preview cards, the library is a generic tool capable of converting Svelte components or HTML/CSS into high-quality PNGs, suitable for a wide range of use cases .

+It allows you to define a single visual template using modern web technologies and render unique, personalized images on the fly based on dynamic data or URL parameters.

+## Zero-Browser Rendering

+SvelteKit OG achieves its speed and efficiency by relying on two core technologies, entirely avoiding the performance cost of launching a headless browser like Puppeteer:

+1.  **Satori (Vercel):** This engine takes your standard HTML and CSS (Flexbox, Tailwind) and converts it into an **SVG** representation.
+2.  **Resvg:** This powerful Rust-based library then takes the generated SVG and converts it into the final **PNG** or JPEG image file that is served to the client.

+This combination ensures the library runs efficiently in **serverless** and **edge environments** (like Vercel Edge, Cloudflare Workers, or Netlify functions).

-## Features
+## Key Features & Benefits

 - 🚀 Fast & Lightweight: Unlike Puppeteer or Playwright, sveltekit-og does not launch a browser instance.
 It runs efficiently in serverless and edge environments (like Vercel Edge or Cloudflare Workers).